krizzdewizz/vscode-icon-rotation/README.md

 ```

 ## Apply the patch (non-Windows)

-Proceed as described above and replace the `.ico` files with `.png` files.
+In `patch.ts`, let VS_CODE_ROOT point to your VS Code installation then proceed as described above and replace the `.ico` files with `.png` files.

 To create a nice palette of icons, you may want to run